DrorT/mismo.dj_node_server/docs/plan.md

 - Allow client to ask for quick analysis of a file - when a file is loaded into a deck
 - rating icon
-- search for tracks that match musically to current track
+- search for tracks that match musically to current track, as next track, recommend based on drop, increase or decrease energy, etc
 - pull info from other sources - discogs, spotify, google music, tunebat, 1001tracklist